Our Bylaws

 ARTICLE III – PURPOSE AND OBJECTIVES OF THE ASSOCIATION

 a.
-Primary use – The principal purpose of the Association is to provide an adequate supply of potable water to the members of the Association for ordinary commercial or residential use.
-This principle may be modified by the Board to conform the operation of the system to controlling law, State or County regulations, water availability, changes in consumption patterns, and to reasonable conservation goals as the Board may adopt.
+Primary use: The principal purpose of the Association is to provide an adequate supply of potable water to the members of the Association for ordinary commercial or residential The Board may modify this principle to conform the operation of the system to controlling law, State or County regulations, water availability, changes in consumption patterns, and to reasonable conservation goals as the Board may adopt.

 b.
-Secondary use – All other usages in accordance with their relative importance to the served community as determined by the Board.
+Secondary use – All other uses in accordance with their relative importance to the served community as determined by the Board.
+This may include bulk water sales on a case-by-case basis as determined by the the Board.
 This may include bulk water sales on a case-by-case basis as determined by the Board.

 B. Regulatory Authorities